-Renting property in Chelsea, SW3
+Renting property in Chelsea, London SW3

-Why rent in Chelsea?
+Why rent a flat in Chelsea?

 Chelsea, with its trendy image and central location makes the area one of the most expensive places for rental property in London.
-Occupying the SW3 postcode area and located adjacent to the River Thames, there is no shortage of houses and apartments and studio flats to rent.
+Occupying the SW3 postcode area and located adjacent to the River Thames, there is no shortage of houses and apartments and studio flats to rent in Chelsea.
 Anyone opting to live further away from the river bank towards the areas of Pimlico and South Kensington will find a wider choice of beautiful town houses to let.

 Until 1965 the region formed its owned Borough however it is now twinned with Kensington to form the London Borough of Kensington and Chelsea.
 The area has had many famous residents over the years, one of the most notable being Spike Milligan who lived in central Chelsea.
 The area has also been the setting of many famous books.